gsmark36/very-simple-riscv-core/README.md

 ### FPGA demo
 This repo does not contain project files or setting files for the FPGA project.
-To run the demo, please replace the top level design and instructions (.txt), and add source files to the FPGA project created.
+To run the demo, please replace the top level design and instructions (.txt), and add source files to the FPGA project you have created.
+Quartus or Vivado or any other tools.
 Instructions for the LED counter are loaded.
 If you are using DE0-Nano, please look at the pdf file in the demo folder.